automata-network/docs/docs/nftfair/users/faq.md

 ### **1. What is NFTFair?
 How is this platform different from other NFT platforms? (e.g. OpenSea)**

-NFTFair is a platform that integrates Conveyor to ensure NFTs are being distributed (or sold) fairly, in a manner which the average users should not be put in a disadvantage of getting frontrun by technologically sophisticated buyers or trading bots.
-Conveyor achieves Fairness by enforcing the correct ordering of transactions to reduce MEV.
-Click [here](https://www.ata.network/conveyor) to learn more about Conveyor's MEV minimization solution.
+NFTFair is a platform powered by Conveyor to ensure NFTs are being distributed (or sold) fairly.
+The average user is able to avoid being front-run by snipers, technically sophisticated buyers, or trading bots.
+Conveyor achieves this by enforcing the fair ordering of transactions.
+Click [here](https://www.ata.network/conveyor) to try it out yourself.

 ### **2. What is a Fairdrop?**